 The thresholds for notification under the Competition Act are the same for joint ventures as for other types of mergers or acquisitions.
 The undertakings involved in the acquisition of joint control in a newly-created joint venture company are each of the parents acquiring control, while the undertakings involved in the acquisition of a pre-existing joint venture company are both the parents and the joint venture company.
 Changes from joint control to sole control of a joint venture also fall under the Competition Act; in such cases the undertakings involved are the shareholder acquiring sole control and the joint venture company.
 Where there is a situation of joint control both before and after the transaction, the undertakings involved are the shareholders (both existing and new) who will exercise joint control after the transaction and the joint venture company itself.

-Where a joint venture does not qualify as full-function, it may still be assessed under the rules on restrictive agreements under the Competition Act, which are in all material respects identical to Article 101 of the Treaty on the Functioning of the European Union.
+Where a joint venture does not qualify as full-function, it may still be assessed under the rules on restrictive agreements under Section 4 of the Competition Act, which are in all material respects similar to Article 101 of the Treaty on the Functioning of the European Union.
 In this regard, the CCPC tends to have regard to the European Commission's Guidelines on Horizontal Cooperation Agreements and the Guidelines on Vertical Restraints in its assessment.

 In relation to “foreign-to-foreign” mergers, do the jurisdictional thresholds vary?